akadimz/RandomGIF-display/README.md

 Change file path to your absolute path.

-add GIF to gif folder
+create new folder called gif, add GIF to gif folder

 I dont know what im doing xD.